gorthitk/leetcode/Problem747/README.md

-### 747. Largest Number Greater Than Twice of Others
+### Problem 747.
+Largest Number Greater Than Twice of Others

 ### Description
     In a given integer array nums, there is always exactly one largest element.